ceph/ceph-csi/docs/design/proposals/stateless-csi-plugin.md

 key helps retain the images relationship with its *volume_name* omap key where required.

-If an *ImageName* is generated that already exists in the pool, the create request fails with required internal errors, and a retry would hence attempt to generate a new *ImageName* with a new uuid as required.
+If an *ImageName* is generated that already exists in the pool/fsname, the create request fails with required internal errors, and a retry would hence attempt to generate a new *ImageName* with a new uuid as required.

-The *volume_id* encoding helps identify the cluster, pool and *ImageName* to use for RPCs that only carry the *volume_id* in its requests.
+The *volume_id* encoding helps identify the cluster, pool/fsname and *ImageName* to use for RPCs that only carry the *volume_id* in its requests.

+The `pool-id` and `fscid` are the respective pool and fsname IDs.

-The size of each element encoded into the *volume_id* are, [2 bytes]-[MAX:37 Bytes]-[4 bytes]-[44 Bytes] respectively, thus bringing its total lenght to 90 bytes, within the given 128 byte limits.
+The size of each element encoded into the *volume_id* are, [4 bytes]-[MAX:37 Bytes]-[16 bytes]-[36 Bytes] respectively, thus bringing its total length to 93 bytes maximum, within the given 128 byte limits.

-## Open questions/observations

-- Config maps and secrets are length limited in most CO environments and need careful consideration on amount of information put into each.
-This is of consequence in design alternatives 1 and 2 below, where a single config map intends to store multiple cluster information.
-- Need to determine and understand how to share config maps and secrets across namespaces in the CO environment
-- Topology constraints as supported by CSI spec, seem to indicate that the CSI plugin can support provisioning volumes for specific zones, which in turn means the ability to process a request from a zone and choose a cluster that fits the need best.
-This in turn means we may need to support multiple clusters per CSI instance and possibly auto choose one for the request, unless Ceph can support pools across different zones (conceptually), but belong to the same Ceph cluster?

 ## Appendix

 ### Solution Alternative-1

+- Create a config map per Ceph cluster called `ceph-cluster-<cluster-fsid>` and a pair of secrets to go along with the same cluster called `ceph-cluster-<cluster-fsid>-provisioner-secret` and `ceph-cluster-<cluster-fsid>-publish-secret`
+- Allow the CS and NS namespaces access to the above config maps and secrets, in addition to the namespace that is responsible for creating and maintaining it
+- Details about the Ceph cluster are maintained in `ceph-cluster-<cluster-fsid>`.
+Details include cluster-id, MONs, pools, and other relevant data.
+Also, these and the corresponding secrets are updated when they change, to reflect current values
+- The CSI plugin pod adds these config maps and secrets as volumes to its pod specification, thus ensuring auto-refresh of content when these are updated by the CO environment
+- VolumeCreate requests come against a targeted Ceph cluster-id and pool, enabling the CSI plugin to locate the appropriate configuration information for the cluster and its secrets to act on the request
+  - **NOTE:** The cluster-id and pool information is specified in the StorageClass for example
+- The *volume_id* carries information regarding the *cluster_id* and pool, enabling *volume_id* based RPC requests to operate using the provided configuration information against the respective cluster
+- Usual CSI spec based maps such as, *volume_context* and *publish_context* continue to carry information regarding required aspects about the provisioned volume to dependent RPCs
+- The NS also has access to the config maps and secrets to satisfy required node level RPC requests

+### Pros alternative-1

+- Addresses removal of the current config map that maintains list of provisioned volumes
+- Provides the ability for the CSI plugin to support all RPCs, as required information is present with the plugin across all Ceph clusters
+- Safeguards secrets and cluster configuration information access to only required namespaces that need to manage and use it
+- Provides the ability to have a single Ceph-CSI plugin instance per CO instance, even when the CO instance needs volumes provisioned from multiple Ceph clusters
+- Also, does not take away the capability, where needed, to use multiple Ceph-CSI plugin instances (specialized using provisioner name) per CO instance
+- Leaves the flexibility for the StorageClass to still override secrets, if such requirements arise
+  - **NOTE:** The credentials stored for a cluster and passed to the CSI plugins CS and NS, should be able to list volumes/images created using other secrets (IOW, should act like a supervisor/root) to correctly support ListVolumes and ListSnapshots operations
+- Provides the ability to deal with multi-cluster deployments, and possible best-fit provisioning in the **future**
+  - Enables the ability for the CSI plugin to act on Topology based requests
+  - Simplifies StorageClass definitions, leaving the choice of the cluster/pool to the CSI plugin

+### Cons alternative-1

+- Addition/Removal of Ceph cluster configuration, to the CSI plugin, requires that the pod specification be updated, and thus the CS and NS pods require to be restarted, in order to pick up the latest cluster details
+- This scheme makes it so that 2 levels of secrets need to be maintained, one for the storage class and the other for the secret passed to the plugin.
+  Further, the plugin secret capabilities and the storage class passed secrets capabilities are the same.

+### Solution Alternative-2

-#### Summary alternative-1
+#### Summary alternative-2

 - Create a config map (**ceph-clusters**) containing all Ceph clusters that the CSI plugin may need to provision storage from, and keep this updated with